Pylons/pyramid/docs/narr/hybrid.rst

 -------------------

-Either traversal or url dispatch alone can be used to create a :mod:`pyramid` application.
+Either traversal or url dispatch alone can be used to create a :app:`Pyramid` application.
 However, it is also possible to combine the concepts of traversal and url dispatch when building an
 application: the result is a hybrid application.
 In a hybrid application, traversal is performed *after* a particular route has